Join the Board of Directors

 Self-nominations are welcome!

-Ballots for 2025 SNEC Board of Directors elections will be distributed in May.
-Write-in nomination, including self-nominations, will be accepted – – but, optimally, nominations will be made in time for candidate names to appear on the ballot.
-Election results will be announced at our Annual Chapter Meeting on July 10, 2025.
+Write-in nominations, including self-nominations, will be accepted – – but, optimally, nominations will be made in time for candidate names to appear on the ballot.
+Election results will be announced at our Annual Chapter Meeting, to be held as part of Soil Matters on July 30th at UConn Storrs.

-Scroll down for descriptions of the terms and responsibilities for these volunteer positions.
-All elected Board officers and representatives will be duly installed at the close of the Annual Meeting except the Treasurer, who’s term in office extends to the end of the fiscal year (August 31).
+Scroll down for descriptions of the terms and responsibilities for these volunteer positions or click on the button, below, for a PDF.
+All elected Board officers and representatives will be duly installed at the close of the Annual Meeting, which this year will be held on July 30th as part of Soil Matters, SNEC’s 2026 conference at UConn Storrs.

 Candidates for Re-Election